darshandpatel63-prog/DD-COMPRESSER-PRIVACY-FIRST-COMPRESSER/README.md

 - **WebP is only as good as the browser's own encoder.** Older/unusual browsers without WebP support fall back to JPEG automatically in "Auto" mode.
 - **PDF compression only touches embedded JPEGs.** PNG-style raw bitmap images inside a PDF, and images with a transparency mask, are left untouched rather than risk corrupting them (see `js/compressors/pdf.js` for the exact scope).
 - **WebM/VP9 encoding is slow** in a single-threaded WASM core — it works, but expect it to take noticeably longer than MP4/H.264 for the same clip, especially on a phone.
-- **Very large videos** (multi-GB) may exceed what a mobile browser tab can hold in memory.
-There is no server fallback by design — that's the privacy trade-off.
+- **Video/audio files above 1.75GB are refused outright**, with an on-screen explanation, rather than being attempted and hanging the tab — FFmpeg's WASM32 build has a hard 4GB address-space ceiling that has to hold the input, working memory, and output all at once.
+Files above 600MB are allowed but flagged as slow/risky.
+There is no server fallback by design — that's the privacy trade-off, and it means there's a real ceiling on file size that no amount of client-side cleverness removes.
+- **A many-hundred-image PDF still takes real time.** The search for the right quality setting is fast (a small sample, not the whole document), but the one full pass that actually recompresses every image is inherently proportional to how many images there are — a 900-image scanned book will still take several minutes, it just now shows honest, steadily-advancing progress instead of appearing to restart.
 - Target sizes are estimates for video/audio (bitrate targeting), not byte-exact — real footage compresses differently from a synthetic test signal, and the app reports the actual achieved size rather than assuming the estimate was exact.

 ## Future ideas (not implemented now, so they're not overclaimed)